thephez/docs-core/docs/guide/transactions-standard-transactions.md

 # Standard Transactions

-After the discovery of several dangerous bugs in early versions of Bitcoin, a test was added which only accepted <<glossary:transactions>> from the <<glossary:network>> if their pubkey scripts and signature scripts matched a small set of believed-to-be-safe templates, and if the rest of the transaction didn't violate another small set of rules enforcing good network behavior.
+After the discovery of several dangerous bugs in early versions of Bitcoin, a test was added which only accepted [transactions](../resources/glossary.md#transaction) from the [network](../resources/glossary.md#network) if their pubkey scripts and signature scripts matched a small set of believed-to-be-safe templates, and if the rest of the transaction didn't violate another small set of rules enforcing good network behavior.
 This is the `IsStandard()` test, and transactions which pass it are called standard transactions.

-Non-standard transactions---those that fail the test---may be accepted by <<glossary:nodes>> not using the default Dash Core settings.
+Non-standard transactions---those that fail the test---may be accepted by [nodes](../resources/glossary.md#node) not using the default Dash Core settings.
 If they are included in blocks, they will also avoid the IsStandard test and be processed.

 Besides making it more difficult for someone to attack Dash for free by broadcasting harmful transactions, the standard transaction test also helps prevent users from creating transactions today that would make adding new transaction features in the future more difficult.
 For example, as described above, each transaction includes a version number---if users started arbitrarily changing the version number, it would become useless as a tool for introducing backwards-incompatible features.